-- The student will have passed the Bachelor's degree audit if the following requirements have been met:

-a result has been earned for all courses: a mark, a pass (V) or an exemption (VR); none of the marks may be lower than 6.0. - 2.
-The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
+- 1. The student will have completed the Bachelor's degree audit if the following requirements have been met: - a. result has been earned for all courses: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
+The method of assessment will be transparent so that the student can establish how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.